 Running coaches break down what proper running form looks like for both sprinters and long-distance runners.

 One of the most enticing things about running is how seemingly easy it is to do.
-The preparation is quite manageable: put on your favourite workout gear, throw on a good playlist, grab your favourite running shoes and you're ready to go.
+The preparation is quite manageable: Put on your favorite workout gear, throw on a good playlist, grab your favorite running shoes and you’re ready to go.
 But as accessible as running is for many people, technique and proper running form can each take a while to master.

-There are a lot of reasons why it's wise to focus on having proper running form—for instance, to be more efficient and improve your performance.
-But arguably the most important reason to focus on proper running form is that "good form is important because it allows you to stay injury free", said Jesse Chapman, assistant athletics coach at San Diego State University, US Track & Field and Cross Country Coaches Association-certified strength and conditioning, jumps and multi-events specialist.
+There are a lot of reasons why it’s wise to focus on having proper running form — for instance, to be more efficient and improve your performance.
+But arguably the most important reason to focus on proper running form is that “good form is important because it allows you to stay injury-free,” said Jesse Chapman, assistant track and field coach at San Diego State University, U.S. Track and Field and Cross Country Coaches Association-certified strength and conditioning, jumps, and multi-events specialist.

-If Chapman were to summarise what "bad" or inefficient form looks like, it'd be "a lack of rigidity through the trunk, a lot of unnecessary twisting while running and footstrikes being way too far in front of the body's centre of mass", he said.
+If Chapman were to summarize what “bad” or inefficient form looks like, it’d be “a lack of rigidity through the trunk, a lot of unnecessary twisting while running and foot strikes being way too far in front of the body’s center of mass,” he said.

-It's normal to see different running forms because everyone has a different anatomical make-up, but there are a few key principles to achieving proper running form—whether you're someone who loves to sprint or someone who prefers to run for longer distances.
+It’s normal to see different running forms because everyone has different anatomical makeup, but there are a few key principles to achieving proper running form — whether you’re someone who loves to sprint or someone who prefers to run for longer distances.